 Recommendation to Suspend the Privacy Shield Agreement

 The European Parliament passed a non-binding resolution calling on the European Commission to suspend the Privacy Shield agreement, unless the U.S. fully complies (IAPP).

 The Future of International Data Transfers

 With the current focus on the coming into effect of the EU General Data Protection Regulation (GDPR), one could (almost) be forgiven for forgetting about the question of international data flows.
 However, given the political and legal developments currently affecting the future of international data transfers, that would be a very serious strategic mistake.
 Legitimizing data globalization remains a top business priority in our uber-digitized world.
 The coming of age of cloud-based services, the continuous advance of mobile communications and the push by developed and developing countries to reach a global market have made international data transfers more essential than ever.
 At the same time, the level of regulation affecting those transfers is becoming more impenetrable and politically charged.
 Against this background, what are the issues that need to be considered to develop a solid global data flows legal strategy?
 Eduardo Ustaran examines the future of international data transfers in this article for Privacy & Data Protection Journal.

 NAPBS Releases Report

-The National Association of Professional Background Screeners recently released its second annual background screening survey of Human Resources professionals that found a majority of employers conduct background screenings.
+The Professional Background Screening Association (PBSA, formerly NAPBS) recently released its second annual background screening survey of Human Resources professionals that found a majority of employers conduct background screenings.
 The top reasons for conducting background screenings were public safety; improving the quality of hires; compliance with regulatory requirements; and protecting company reputation.
 Other key findings include:

 - 95 percent of employers stated their organization is conducting one or more types of employment background screening, a slight decrease from the first report;